Back

 High Efficiency Streaming Protocol Live (HESP.live)

-In 2022, TheoPlayer announced the release of HESP.live.
-HESP.live is the first HTTP-based real-time video streaming infrastructure capable of achieving sub-second latency at scale.
-It uses TheoPlayer’s HESP protocol to enable live interactivity and, at the time of writing, it is the fastest HTTP-based video live streaming solution.
+In 2022, THEO Technologies (now Dolby OptiView) announced the release of HESP.live.
+HESP.live was the first HTTP-based real-time video streaming infrastructure capable of achieving sub-second latency at scale.
+It uses the HESP protocol to enable live interactivity and, remains one of the fastest HTTP-based video live streaming solution.

 What’s next for streaming?